 The problem with homemade detergent powders is that they don’t always dissolve in the wash.
 And that means that your dishes often come out dirtier than before.
 But when you make a liquid detergent, you allow plenty of time for the particles to dissolve, so they break down food more easily and rinse clean.

 I must say I’m pleasantly surprised with this homemade liquid dishwasher detergent.
-While it’s not perfect (most homemade products are) it actually cleans my dishes without leaving residue, powdery flakes or lingering grime.
+While it's not perfect (most homemade products aren't) it actually cleans my dishes without leaving residue, powdery flakes or lingering grime.
 Not to mention, it costs a fraction of the store bought detergents.

 Dishwasher Detergent Ingredients

 The active ingredient in most commercial detergents is washing soda, a nontoxic cleaner that helps cut through grease.
 Because washing soda is an easy-to-find and inexpensive natural cleaner, it's the perfect addition to any homemade dishwasher detergent.